letsignit/exchange-script/readme.md

 At this moment you can deploy the script and run it to configure Lesignit signatures to all the users you want to.

 ## Deployment
-Download the script and put it on a Server that can access to your Exchange Server or it can be the Exchange Server itself.
+Download the script ([link](https://github.com/letsignit/exchange-script/releases/latest/download/deploy-signatures.ps1)) and put it on a Server that can access to your Exchange Server or it can be the Exchange Server itself.
-Then, fill out the script with your authentication parameters and specify the filters you want to use.
+Then, fill out the config file ([link](https://github.com/letsignit/exchange-script/releases/latest/download/config.json)) with your authentication parameters and specify the filters you want to use.
 You can run the script each time you want to update your users' signatures, you can also create a scheduled task.

 If you want to know more about running a Powershell script from the task scheduler see [here](https://community.spiceworks.com/how_to/17736-run-powershell-scripts-from-task-scheduler)